Exactly Robust Kernel Principal Component Analysis: Methodology

 where $0<\gamma<1$.
 The procedures of backtracking line search for $\eta$ are shown in Algorithm \ref{alg.LineSearch}.
-With the obtained $\eta$, the step 3 in Algorithm \ref{alg.RKPCA} will be non-expansive and the augmented Lagrangian function will decrease sufficiently.
-The optimization of RKPCA is in the nonconvex framework of ADMM studied in \cite{doi:10.1137/140990309}.
-Therefore, the convergence of Algorithm \ref{alg.RKPCA} can be proved according to the approach in \cite{doi:10.1137/140990309}.
-For simplicity, the proof will not be detailed in this paper.
+With the obtained $\eta$, the step 3 in Algorithm \ref{alg.RKPCA} will be non-expansive and the augmented Lagrange function will decrease sufficiently.

-In Algorithm \ref{alg.LineSearch}, we need to initialize $\eta$ before hand.
+In Algorithm \ref{alg.LineSearch}, we need to initialize $\eta$ beforehand.
 A large $\eta_0$ may provide a broad search region to obtain a better solution but will need more iterations.
-We can compute a course estimation of $L_\mathcal{J}$ to initialize $\eta$ as
+We can compute a coarse estimation of $L_\mathcal{J}$ to initialize $\eta$ as

 where